kacperkrasnal/WorkOrder/README.md

 # WorkOrder

-Just simple table with work orders with search input.
+Just simple table with work orders and search input.
 This project was created with Angular version 12.2.12.

 ##  The Software you need